theonlyamos/law-of-the-land/README.md

    ```

 The app will be available at `http://localhost:3000`.

+### Deploying to Buildship

+1. Sign up for a Buildship account at [buildship.com](https://buildship.com)
+2. Follow Buildship's documentation to set up your project
+3. Deploy your serverless function (`api-search.ts`) to Buildship
+4. Update the frontend code to use the Buildship function URL

 Note: Make sure to replace the placeholder values in the `.env` file with your actual API keys and URLs.
 Never commit this file to version control.